Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Six knew more details about the little people who lived on Allen’s street than any of them would have guessed.
 Not just the mundane, boring, gossip-worthy details like the happy marriages, the affairs, the drugs and the petty power plays, no. He knew enough about them to be *secure.* He knew their vehicle plates, their ringtones, the precise cadence of their gait, the brands of soap and perfume they preferred, the exact shapes of their houses and the things attached to their walls and roofs, their cars and bikes.
 Nothing out there was out of place, that he could see.

 He stepped away from the window.
 Looked at the message again.
-Tempting to reply, to acknowledge what he’d said, to ask what was going on...tempting, but a bad idea.
+Tempting to reply, to acknowledge what he’d said, to ask what was going on... tempting, but a bad idea.
 The Handler knew his business.
 Best to let him resume communication and explain the problem in his own time.
 Besides, Six had his own precautionary measures to take.

 Implant comms pinged the Injunctor.
 Still active.
 He sat on the bed and bowed his head.
 A moment of discontinuity as he synchronized his mind state with its on-board inert storage and activated a failsafe.
 If it didn’t hear from him again inside the next day, it would select and implant a new host, and the next incarnation of Six would at least have memory up to this moment.